-Heading into 2025, embracing automation is no longer optional—they're a necessity.
+Heading into 2026, embracing automation is no longer optional, they’re a necessity.
 These tools help streamline operations, cut costs, and boost productivity.
 Whether you’re automating small, repetitive tasks or overhauling how your business runs, having the right business process automation tools can make all the difference.

 What are business process automation tools?

-Business process automation (BPA) is about using technology to execute recurring tasks or processes in a business where manual effort can be replaced.
-This is done to achieve cost minimisation, greater efficiency, and streamlined processes.
-Automation tools are the catalysts that make this possible, allowing businesses to focus their human resources on more complex and creative tasks.
+Business process automation (BPA) tools are the software that makes automation possible.
+They execute recurring tasks or processes, replacing manual effort to achieve cost savings and greater efficiency.
+This allows businesses to focus their human resources on more complex and creative tasks.

 Benefits of business process automation tools